franzpisto/franzpisto/content/about.md

 ## My passion for photography

 In 2006, at the age of 14, I received my first pocket camera.
-I started to make some photos but I noticed some years later, that I was doing more vlog than photos... well, it could sound normal right now, but I can tell you that during first 2000s was very strange!
+I started to make some photos but I noticed some years later, that I was doing more vlogs than photos... well, it could sound normal right now, but I can tell you that during first 2000s was very strange!

 Anyway, after 5 years, during 2011, my mom decided to jump from her historical (but beautiful) analog camera to a new DSLR.. and what DSLR!
-It was a beautiful Nikon D90 with a stock 18-55mm.
+It was a beautiful Nikon D90 with a stock 18-105mm.

 I was shocked about that beauty and everytime my dad went to a motorsport event I took with me also my mom's D90.